bassrock/sonarr-sync-webhook/README.md

-# Radarr Sync Webhook
+# Sonarr Sync Webhook

-Radarr Sync Webhook adds downloaded movies from a Radarr instance to another Radarr instance automatically.
+Sonarr Sync Webhook adds downloaded tv seriess from a Sonarr instance to another Sonarr instance automatically.

 ## Requirements

-- Two Radarr instances
+- Two Sonarr instances
 - Node.js / Docker

 ## Usage

 ### Webhook Setup

-On your main Radarr instance, create a new webhook:
+On your main Sonarr instance, create a new webhook:

 1. Run "On Download" and "On Upgrade"
 1. URL should point to `/import` and specify the following query parameters: